-When the service has a photocopy of a Parenting or Domestic Violence Order that makes arrangements for sole parental responsibility or, in the latter case, ordering that a parent not be in contact with the child, the following shall apply if the non-custodial parent should arrive at the centre and attempt to collect a child:
+When the Service has a photocopy of a Parenting or Domestic Violence Order that plans for sole parental responsibility or, in the latter case, ordering that a parent not be in contact with the child, the following shall apply if the non-custodial parent should arrive at the centre and attempt to collect a child:

-- The parent is to be informed that the service has a copy of the relevant Court Order - Should the parent attempt to take the child and/or causes a disturbance, the local police station should be called and the matter reported.
-The police should be informed whether the parent causes a nuisance, is abusive or appears to be under the influence of drugs or alcohol if applicable - The parent with parental responsibility is contacted and informed of the situation as soon as practicable. - If, after this procedure has been followed, the police have been called, and it is no longer possible to prevent the child being taken without risk to the child, other children and staff, then regretfully, the service must allow the parent to take the child and police should be updated immediately. - If Police arrive with a warrant to collect a child, the Nominated Supervisor must carefully check the warrant to ensure it states that the child is to be taken.
-If correct, the parent who enrolled the child must be contacted and informed before the child is allowed to leave with the Police. - In any situation where emergency services are called or attend the service a notification need to be logged on the ACECQA ITS portal. - Contact the police on 000 if there is an immediate danger.
+- The parent is to be informed that the Service has a copy of the relevant Court Order - Should the parent attempt to take the child and/or causes a disturbance, the local police station should be called, and the matter reported.
+The police should be informed whether the parent causes a nuisance, is abusive or appears to be under the influence of drugs or alcohol if applicable - The parent with parental responsibility is contacted and informed of the situation as soon as practicable - If, after this procedure has been followed, the police have been called, and it is no longer possible to prevent the child being taken without risk to the child, other children, and staff, then regretfully, the Service must allow the parent to take the child and police should be updated immediately

+- If Police arrive with a warrant to collect a child, the Nominated Supervisor must carefully check the warrant to ensure it states that the child is to be taken.
+If correct, the parent who enrolled the child must be contacted and informed before the child is allowed to leave with the Police - In any situation where emergency services are called or attend the service a notification must be logged on the NQAITS portal - Contact the police on 000 if there is an immediate danger

-A completed Person Prohibited to Collect Child form and photograph must be provided by the parent or caregiver along with any parenting arrangement plans and/or court orders.
+A completed Person Prohibited to Collect Child form/notice, and photograph, must be provided by the parent or caregiver along with any parenting arrangement plans and/or court orders.
+The Person Prohibited to Collect notice must be displayed in a confidential staffing only area of the Service to ensure all employees are aware that an order and restrictions are in place.